 Brave Search

-Brave Search is another search engine that doesn’t collect a user’s personal information or search history.
-Brave Search can be accessed on any web browser, but Brave differentiates itself from the competition with its companion browser that blocks trackers from collecting users’ data across the web.
+Brave Search is another search engine that doesn’t collect a user’s personal information or search history, but it differentiates itself from the competition with a companion browser that blocks trackers from collecting users’ data across the web.
 While other alternative search engines often borrow search capabilities from bigger players, Brave Search claims it uses an independent search index.
-Brave Search also offers AI-generated responses to provide users with quick answers to their queries.
+Accessible on any web browser, Brave Search also offers AI-generated responses to provide users with quick answers to their queries.

 Startpage